-Debut novelist of New York Times-bestselling The Mothers, National Book Foundation 2016 5 Under 35 Honoree
+Novelist of National Book Award nominated, New York Times-bestselling The Vanishing Half, and National Book Foundation 2016 5 Under 35 Honoree

 About Brit Bennett

 When Brit Bennett’s debut novel The Mothers was published in the fall of 2016, critics and readers were immediately dazzled by this exciting new voice in literary fiction.
-Bennett was named a 5 Under 35 honoree by the National Book Foundation, and the book was longlisted for the NBCC John Leonard First Novel Prize and is a finalist for the PEN/Robert W. Bingham Prize for Debut Fiction.
+Bennett was named a 5 Under 35 honoree by the National Book Foundation and the book was longlisted for the NBCC John Leonard First Novel Prize and the PEN/Robert W. Bingham Prize for Debut Fiction.

 Before publishing her novel, Brit Bennett had already built an impressive platform as a social commentator.
 Her essay in Jezebel, following the Ferguson riots, was shared over a million times.
 Since then she has been invited to write several Op-Eds in the New York Times, and appeared on NPR’s The Brian Lehrer show.
 Her work has also been featured in The New Yorker, The New York Times Magazine, and The Paris Review.